<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2705999009724796&amp;ev=PageView&amp;noscript=1">

 You’ve spent years saving money and planning for retirement, with certain dreams and goals in mind for when the time comes to tap into those resources.
 So how do we plan to help safeguard those assets from this type of volatility in the market?

-A bucketing strategy should have three different time-segmented buckets of assets, each with a different mix of investments that have different degrees of exposure to the ups and downs of the market.
+A time-segmented strategy should have three different buckets of assets, each with a different mix of investments with different degrees of exposure to the ups and downs of the market.

-This intermediate bucket is designed for growth, but still with an eye for use in the nearer term.
-For that reason, there will be some exposure to market swings, but the goal is to keep your income outpacing inflation and coming in predictably the way you’ve come to expect over the years.
+This intermediate Well is designed for growth, but still with an eye for use in the nearer term.
+For that reason, there will be some exposure to market swings, but the goal is to preserve and support your income by outpacing inflation and coming in predictably the way you’ve come to expect over the years.

 “This is your income bucket, and what's going to happen is these assets are typically going to be more conservative,” Chamberlin founder and Certified Financial Fiduciary® Don Chamberlin says.
 “Conservative assets wouldn't include things that are super volatile.
 They're going to be something that doesn't necessarily move if the market goes down.”

 The last segment is your backstop against volatility.
-Over the long term, as markets correct, recover and start moving in an upward direction again, your assets in the later bucket have a chance to also recover and time to re-accumulate whatever was lost during a downturn.
-For that reason, the assets in your later bucket should typically be invested with the goal of maintaining 10 years’ worth of income or staying untouched for 10 years or more, if possible.
+Over the long term, as markets correct, recover and start moving in an upward direction again, your assets in the Growth Well have a chance to also recover and time to re-accumulate whatever was lost during a downturn.
+For that reason, the assets in your Growth Well should typically be invested with the goal of maintaining 10 years’ worth of income or staying untouched for 10 years or more, if possible.

-Clients come to Chamberlin with a whole spectrum of existing retirement assets and plans, but many have a soon and later bucket without a plan for the in between.
+Clients come to Chamberlin with a whole spectrum of existing retirement assets and plans, but many have Liquid and Growth Wells without a plan for the in between.

-“The soon, or income, bucket is key to really having a good strategy to avoid market volatility,” Don Chamberlin says.
-“When we have short-term, or even long-term, volatility in the market, what happens is that clients with a holistic, bucket-planned strategy are able to say, ‘My income's still coming out just like my paychecks were, because we set up 10 years’ worth of income to have that coming out.’
+“The first and third Wells are key to really having a good strategy to avoid market volatility,” Don Chamberlin says.
+“When we have short-term, or even long-term, volatility in the market, what happens is that clients with a holistic, time-segmented strategy are able to say, ‘My income's still coming out just like my paychecks were, because we set up 10 years’ worth of income to have that coming out.’

 And they're all set with that income, right?
 It's good.
 They're going to get a paycheck just like they did when they were working.
-And the later bucket might have gone down over here, but they have the peace of mind of knowing they’re not taking a double hit of withdrawing money from a place where assets are going down because we've got it set up more conservatively in the other two buckets.”
+And the Growth Well might have gone down over here, but they have the peace of mind of knowing they’re not taking a double hit of withdrawing money from a place where assets are going down because we've got it set up more conservatively in the other two Wells.”

 Keeping up with financial news these days can be unnerving, especially if you’re close to or entering retirement.
 There’s so much uncertainty and change in the economy right now, reflected in sudden market declines and rebounds.
 But instability and downturns don’t last forever.
-This is the type of situation bucket planning is designed for.
+This is the type of situation the Wells of Wealth are designed for.

 Chamberlin is here to help you navigate the options and create a plan tailored to your needs, goals and dreams.
 Visit our online Learning Center for more resources on holistic retirement planning, and Schedule a Call Today and take the first step toward a confident financial future.